reidmorrison/symmetric-encryption/README.md

 * Add the encryption header to all encrypted strings.
   See the _always_add_header_ option in the configuration file.

-* Add `random_iv: true` for all ActiveRecord attributes and Mongoid fields which are not used in indexes and will not be used as part of a query.
+* Add `random_iv: true` for all ActiveRecord attributes, MongoMapper keys, and Mongoid fields which are not used in indexes and will not be used as part of a query.

 ## Binary Data